 The Easter Bunny will arrive at 12:30 PM, one half-hour (30 minutes) before the start of the Easter Egg Hunt itself.

 There will be face painting for the children, and hot coffee for the adults.

-The annual hunt was divided into four (4) age groups, which allowed each child to have an equal opportunity to collect the thousands of chocolate eggs which the Lions Club had to distribute.
+The Easter Egg Hunt is divided into four (4) age groups.
+This allows each child to have an equal opportunity to collect the thousands of chocolate eggs which the Lions Club will have to distribute.

 The four age groups are (1) Pre School through Kindergarten; (2) First Grade and Second Grade; (3) Third Grade and Fourth Grade; (4) Fifth Grade and Sixth Grade.

 Thousands of chocolate eggs will be distributed during the hunt.
 Prizes will be awarded to children in all age categories for finding specially marked eggs.

 An adult should accompany all participating children.
 Each child should have a bag or basket to collect their eggs.
 Parents may wish to bring a camera for a picture of their child with the Easter Bunny.
 Please note that parking for this event should be on paved parking areas only.

 Nick Bencivengo is the Chairman of this year’s event.
 Anyone who wishes to make a donation to this event is asked to contact Nick at 203-901-9062.
 All donors will be acknowledged for their generosity at the Easter Egg Hunt.